paninski-lab/yass/README.md

 https://github.com/SpikeInterface

-[UPDATE March 2020]
+*****[UPDATE Mar 2020]*****
 ------------------
 Yass ver.
 2.0 has now been released and is available in the master branch.
 A manuscript is now available on Biorxiv (https://www.biorxiv.org/content/10.1101/2020.03.18.997924v1).

 YASS - Spike sorting retinal recordings
 ------------------
 YASS is a spike sorting pipeline developed for high-firing rate, high-collision rate retinal recordings.
 YASS employs a number of largely automated approaches to isolate single neuron templates and match them to the raw data.
-In monkey retinal recordings we found that YASS can identify dozens to hundreds of additional neurons not identified by human or other sorters and that such additional neurons have receptive fields and can be used to more accurately decode images.
+In monkey retinal recordings we found that YASS can identify dozens to hundreds of additional neurons not identified by human or other sorters.

 <p float="center">
 <img src="https://raw.githubusercontent.com/wiki/paninski-lab/yass/images/rfs.png" width="500" height="310">